 Presbytery Disaster Readiness Planning is a major component of the work of disaster response.
 MNA Disaster Response has developed a Presbytery Readiness Plan template that is available for presbyteries to review and adopt.
 The plan, when adopted, creates and identifies a leadership structure, identifies assets, promotes consistent collaborative readiness training, seeks approval of a budget line item, and streamlines communications between member congregation key leaders.
 When adopted, each presbytery has 'already-in-place' permissions 'to act' when affected by disasters including ways to assist sister presbyteries across the region or across the country.
 The plan urges each presbytery to create a subcommittee that operates under the MNA or Mission Committee of presbytery and appoints leadership and identifies key leaders at each congregation.
 Presbyteries which adopt the plan identify resources within its member churches, potential team-hosting possibilities, conducts annual training events, and promotes ways the presbytery can work together to provide relief to affected communities served by the PCA.

-mna disaster response 🖬 🔒 15

-Mike Kelly and Dick Forrester

 UK

 DISASTER RESPON SHEDS OF HOPE

 DISASTER RESPONSE SHEDS OF HOPE

 DISASTER RESPONSE SHEDS OF HOPE

 0

 14

-B
+3

 SHE

-PIEDO

-16
+SHEDE

+6

+S

 18

 SHEDS OF HOPE

 continued from page 15

 One of the defining ministries of MNA Disaster Response is Sheds of HOPE (SOH).
 SOH are storage sheds constructed on the property of catastrophically affected disaster victims.
-Since beginning the SOH project MNA Disaster Response has furnished over 1,700 SOH.
+Since beginning the SOH project MNA Disaster Response has furnished over 1,900 SOH.
 These sheds provide a means to store and secure salvaged personal belongings as well as supplies and materials needed for repair and recovery.

-"The recipients have been very thankful to receive a building to store what belongings they were able to salvage or have acquired since the devastation as they start to rebuild.
-It really does give them hope that they are on the road to recovery."

-- Rick Lenz, MNA Disaster Response Regional Specialist-TX & OK
+"Thank you so much, Arklie!
+This will be mean the world to those still waiting for more than just a Shed of HOPE, but the Hope of the Gospel through our witness to honoring our promises to help these folks who continue in the throes of the aftermath of the tornado over six months ago now.
+Lord bless you and this ministry every day.
+Praying daily for you, your family and ministry."

+- Pastor Richard Wiman, First PCA Belzoni

 MNA Disaster Response utilizes two distinct types of SOH teams.
 The first type are Pre-Build Teams that purchase materials and 'pre-construct' SOH kits.
 The kits are then transported to either our warehouse in Rome GA or regional depots, where they are then shrink-wrapped and readied for deployment.
 Currently, there are six strategically located teams that prebuild SOH.
 SOH Set-Up Teams assemble SOH on the property of storm-affected homeowners.
 Set-Up Teams serve as ambassadors of the closest local PCA congregation.
 Typically, we have 75+ SOH in inventory.

 One great outcome of this ministry is the relationship we build with the recipient families as we spend time with them during the build.
-Often this is the first time the family has been around the household of faith.
-We have been
+Often this is the first time the family has been

-blessed with countless opportunities to demonstrate Christ's love to those who are open to hearing about the redemptive power of Christ.
+around the household of faith.
+We have been blessed with countless opportunities to demonstrate Christ's love to those who are open to hearing about the redemptive power of Christ.
 We expect this ministry to grow and expand in the years ahead.
 We invite your participation and will gladly train your team.